snakescb/TeachZ80/README.md

   *  2 UART headers, accessing SIO A and B on 5V logic levels (no RS232 level shifter installed)
   *  Mode Button.
 Pushing this put's the board in Flash mode, where the stm32 is resetting the board and accessing the memory bus.
 It then receives Intel HEX records (type 00 and 01) through USB VCP and writes the data to the FLASH

+## Information and guides

+* More information about the hardware [here](https://github.com/snakescb/TeachZ80/tree/main/Hardware)
+* More information about helper tools: TBD
+* More information about stm32 software: TBD
+* More information about Z80 software: TBD